klyed/hivesmartchain/docs/tutorials/3-contracts.md

 Replace `$ADDRESS` with the address at the top of your `hsc.toml`.

 That's it!
-You've successfully deployed (and tested) a Solidity contract to a Burrow node.
+You've successfully deployed (and tested) a Solidity contract to a HiveSmartChain node.